steveklabnik/blog/_posts/2011-07-03-nobody-understands-rest-or-http.md

 header for that: Accept-Language](http://tools.ietf.org/html/rfc2616#section-14.4).
 Respect the headers, and everything works out.

+Oh, and I should say this, too: this doesn't solve the problem of "I'd like to read this article in Spanish, even though I usually browse in English."
+Giving your users the option to view your content in different ways is a good thing.
+Personally, I'd consider this to fall out in two
+ways:

+* It's temporary.
+Stick this option in the session, and if they have the option set, it trumps the header.
+You're still respecting their usual preferences, but allowing them to override it.
+* It's more permanent.
+Make it some aspect of their account, and it trumps a specific header.
+Same deal.

 ### I'd like my content to have a mobile view

 Sounds like I'm beating a dead horse, but again: it's a representation